 Recycle Smart - Recyclopdia

 The Trash Transfer area, which was opened in February 2000, consists of 4 individual compactor units for collection of household rubbish only.
-Separate open top trailers are available for bulky items, such as: furniture, rugs and small amounts of demolition.
-Mattresses/Boxsprings can also be disposed of for a fee.
+Separate open top trailers are available for bulky items such as: furniture, rugs and small amounts of demolition (please refer to Fee Schedule for rates).
 The town not only encourages, but also requires recycling for all.
-Recycling and separation continue to be the 2 most important factors in allowing the town to dispose of solid waste at the best price.
+Recycling and separation continue to be the two most important factors in allowing the town to dispose of solid waste at the best price.